Urge To Pee but Little Comes Out (Pregnant)

 The bladder stores urine until you are ready to release it and the muscles of your pelvic floor and the urethra (the tube connecting your bladder to the outside of your body) contract and relax to keep the urine in the bladder.
 When those muscles are able to communicate consistently with the brain, keeping the bladder and the urethra in the correct position, you have control of your urine, and urine does not leak outside the body unintentionally.

 When you are ready to pee, your brain lets the bladder know.
-This causes the pelvic floor muscles, the urethra, and the bladder to either relax or contract, which allows urine to exit the bladder and your body through the urethra.
+This causes the pelvic floor muscles, the urethra, and the bladder to either relax or contract, which allows urine to exit the bladder through the urethra.

 What Can Cause an Urge to Pee (But Nothing Comes Out)?

-Ok, so what about those times where you feel the urge to pee, but nothing comes out?
+Ok, so what about those times when you feel the urge to pee, but no urine comes out?

 Your growing baby and uterus put pressure on all surrounding organs, which may lead to decreased distention space for the bladder during filling.
-This can cause increased and frequent urge to empty the bladder.
-Sometimes you may feel the urge to void, even if the bladder has only filled up a little bit.
+This can cause an increased and frequent urge to empty the bladder.
+Sometimes you may feel the urge to void, even if the bladder has only filled up a little bit with urine.
 This is due to decreased space for the bladder to fill as your baby develops and your uterus grows.

 Urinary Tract Infection UTI

 One of the most common causes of an urge, or constant urge, to pee is a UTI (urinary tract infection).
 UTIs can occur when bacteria have entered the urinary tract.
-This bacterial infection causes the bladder to become inflamed and irritated, which can trigger increased contraction frequency of the bladder muscle, discomfort with bladder distention, and pain with peeing.
+This bacterial infection causes the bladder to become inflamed and irritated, which can trigger increased contraction of the bladder muscle, discomfort with bladder distention, and pain and burning with urination.

 Ways to prevent UTIs include the following: